 Premature babies need extra help while their bodies catch up on the growth and development they missed in the womb.
 The neonatal unit provides this special care in several ways.

-Some babies who are born early need help with breathing for a while, until their lungs development catches up.
-Babies who are weak or very ill may also need help with breathing.
+Some babies who are born early or who are very ill may need help with breathing until their lung development catches up.

-If a baby is too small, too premature or too weak to feed they might receive fluids and a nutrition mixture through a drip.
-Or they may need a tube that carries milk into their stomach.
+If a baby is too small, too premature, or too weak to feed it might receive fluids and a nutrition mixture through a drip.
+Or it may need a tube that carries milk into its stomach.

-About half of babies in the neonatal unit were not born prematurely but need treatment or care because they are ill.
+About half of babies in a neonatal unit are not born prematurely but need treatment or care because they are ill.